December 15, 2020

 You’ll typically hear about your company’s 401(k) plan during employee orientation, but check with your HR department on the specifics if you missed this.

 Here’s the gist: once you’ve set up your account, you can make regular contributions by withholding an amount from your paycheck.
-For the 2020 tax year, you can contribute up to $19,500 annually.
+For 2020 and 2021, you can contribute up to $19,500 annually.
 If you’re 50 or older, you’re allowed to contribute an additional $6,500.
-(For tax year 2019, the limit was $19,000.)

 Some employers may offer matching contributions, which means for every dollar you contribute up to a certain point, your employer will also contribute some amount.
 Translation: free money.